Jackson Hole, Wyoming • 4,000 sq. ft.

-Moulder created the feeling of a western lodge on the exterior by utilizing a variety of regional materials: a stone facade framing reclaimed barnwood garage doors anchors the base of the home; twenty foot windows, rounded and shaved exposed logs, hand-split cedar shingles and dry-stacked Montana stone give the home character; exterior patios, terraces and decks work with the regional materials to create comfortable outdoor living spaces.
+The feeling of a western lodge required, on the exterior, the utilization of a variety of regional materials: a stone facade framing reclaimed barnwood garage doors anchors the base of the home; twenty foot windows, rounded and shaved exposed logs, hand-split cedar shingles and dry-stacked Montana stone give the home character; exterior patios, terraces and decks work with the regional materials to create comfortable outdoor living spaces.
 The overall feel is further enhanced by a natural stone staircase, which gently climbs the grade to the second-level, main entrance of the home.

 When a visitor enters the home, they are met with a spacious great room that glows a warm gold due to the log rafters, rich hickory floor, plentiful windows and a massive stone fireplace.
 The room is designed to be a social hub in the home that is open to the kitchen.
 Moulder created defined spaces using vertical lodgepole pine beams, which encase the great room and separate the kitchen and dining areas.
 For consistency in tying the outdoor and indoor living areas, the beams are replicated in smaller versions on the second and third floor deck railings.
 The continuation of log, stone and wood siding on the inside of the house were complimented by rough sawn lodgepole pine flooring, knotty alder doors, millwork and cabinetry as well as a painted skip trowel plaster finish to the wallboard surfaces.